ECEStuff/Renegades_AddOns/README.md

   - Optional: You can customize configuration settings by editing /t/9972-L044.xml and /t/9973-L044.xml.
 - Run X3AP from the Renegades directory.
 Verify that the game loaded the correct galaxy.
 You should see the active galaxy's name in the bottom-right corner of the main menu screen that starts up.

+# Installation from existing Renegades 5.4 or patching Add-Ons
 If you already have Renegades 5.4 or you are patching Add-Ons:
 - Simply download the latest release and copy-paste the contents to your game's root directory.
 - Copy over TShips.txt and TBullets.txt in the release to your existing ZMap directory.